ghadikq/Mortgage_Prediction/README.md

 ### Model Results

 The model I created was to predict the Loan amount and here you can see the model performance.
-Where the MSE was **VALUE** So the prediction is off only by **VALUE**.
+Where the MSE was **22,663.648** So the prediction is off only by **$22,664**.
-So now the customer can has a prediction for loan amount with considering **VALUE** range of mistake.
+So now the customer can has a prediction for loan amount with considering **$22,664** range of mistake.

 ## What can be Improved?